Beauty & Wellness

 The Oriental Spa at the Mandarin Oriental, Bangkok, occupies a restored teak Thai house across the Chao Phraya River from the main hotel, accessible by private shuttle boat.
 Opened in 1993, it was among the first luxury hotel spas in Asia.
 Its signature Ayutthaya Aromatic treatment, lasting 150 minutes, combines Thai herbal compress, aromatic oil massage, and a jasmine rice body scrub.
 The spa consistently ranks among Asia's top five hotel spas in Condé Nast Traveller reader polls.

-Fact 04
+Fact 4

 Kamalaya Koh Samui

-Kamalaya Wellness Sanctuary and Holistic Spa on Koh Samui, founded in 2005 by John and Karina Stewart, is built around a cave once used by Buddhist monks for meditation.
+Kamalaya Wellness Sanctuary and comprehensive Spa on Koh Samui, founded in 2005 by John and Karina Stewart, is built around a cave once used by Buddhist monks for meditation.
 The resort offers structured wellness programmes lasting 3 to 14 days, covering stress and burnout recovery, detox, sleep enhancement, and fitness optimisation.
 Kamalaya has won the World Spa and Wellness Awards' Best Wellness Spa in Asia title seven consecutive times between 2015 and 2021.

-Fact 05
+Fact 5

 The Thai Spa Regulatory Framework